Glossary

 Bid evaluation

-The process of checking a potential supplier’s responses to pre-defined criteria to see if they meet the buyer’s requirements.
+The process of checking a potential supplier’s responses to pre-defined criteria.
+Buyer’s evaluate supplier bids to identify a preferred supplier to carry out their needs.

 Buyer